Hearing loss from noise exposure is preventable- reduce your risk of hearing loss by practicing Safe Sounds!

 The chart above represents levels of noise measured in decibels (dBA), is an expression of the relative loudness of sounds in air as perceived by the human ear.
-Sounds (measured in dB) are coded green (lower) – yellow (medium to loud) – red (loud) and the permissible exposure times are noted before hearing damage begins to occur.
+Sounds (measured in dBA) are coded green (lower) – yellow (medium to loud) – red (loud) and the permissible exposure times are noted before hearing damage begins to occur.